 “Yum yum yum!” said the sea creature, patting its tummy.

-“Who are you?” asked Solomon, surprised.
+“Who are you?”
+Solomon asked.

 “I’m Bobby, the smallest of my 30,000 brothers who live at the bottom of the sea,” said Bobby.
 “They sent me to ask when dinner would be ready!”